jboss-developer/jboss-sandbox-quickstarts/ejb-security-propagation/README.md

             </statement>
         </datasource>

-5. Add the `security-propagation-quickstart` login-module in the security-domain subsystem of full profile.
+   * Find the `security-propagation-quickstart` login-module in the security-domain subsystem of full profile.
 This security domain is used only for the web application (EJB client).

         <security-domain name="security-propagation-quickstart" cache-type="default">